Maestro vs Appium: the benchmark

 Maestro

-Near-zero setup; install CLI and start writing tests immediately
+Near-zero setup; install the CLI and start writing tests.

 Appium

-Heavy setup; requires drivers, SDKs, language bindings, environment configuration
+Heavy setup with drivers, SDKs, language bindings, and environment configuration.

 Syntax